devjluvisi/TuneStudio2560/README.md

 - Edit saved music tune files on a computer with a MicroSD card adapter.
 - Text feed back on an LCD.
 - RGB Led status indicator.
+- Custom file format with microSD expansion.
+- Edit songs on your own PC using a text editor.
+- 4 Digit 7 Segment display tells which tune is currently being selected.

 **Song Storage & Editing w/ MicroSD & EEPROM**
 TuneStudio2560 adds an optional microSD card module which can be added to the breadboard to allow seamless saving of songs and data.
 Although not required, the MicroSD card is heavily recommended in comparison to EEPROM due to larger storage spaces especially for any potential future Arduino Uno ports.